 For the contract to be truly valid, both parties need to have the intent to enter into a contract at the time that they form the contract.
 For example, a person might tell a stockbroker, “I’d love to talk to you about investing my money.”
 The stockbroker could not simply call up that person’s banker and access the individual’s funds.
 That simple statement, standing alone, did not constitute an intent to form an investment contract.
-Rather, the person simply expressed an intent to discuss options for investing money, not to actually create an investment contract.
+Rather, the person simply expressed an intent to discuss options for investing money and did not want to create an investment contract.

 Investment contract terms are typically customized to each client’s needs, goals, and intentions.
 This helps your stockbroker to meet your investment needs.
 And a potential breach of contract issue may arise if your stockbroker isn’t a good fit for your risk tolerance or doesn’t understand your needs.
 Make sure that you clearly understand what goes into any investment contracts that you sign.
 Better yet, discuss the contract terms with a securities lawyer before you sign the agreement.